FOX 11 Investigates Kewaunee County's groundwater contamination

 Scientists call the new water test results alarming.

-“We saw a mix of things in those samples,” said Maureen Muldoon, a geology professor at the University of Wisconsin-Oshkosh, who is assisting in collecting water samples for the study.
+“We saw a mix of things in those samples,” said Maureen Muldoon, a geology professor at the University of Wisconsin-Oshkosh, who is a co-principal investigator in the study collecting water samples for the study.

 The state and federal biologists are in the midst of wrapping up a two-year study focusing on the groundwater contamination in Kewaunee County.